ArthurRochette/ArthurRochette/README.md

 <div>
 I'm actually studying at Epitech Lille, a french IT school.
 I will be graduating in 2024 with a master certificate in software engineering, with an AI specialization.
-I'm also working in healthtech as a fullstack software architect at <a href="https://www.centreoscarlambret.fr/">Oscar Lambret</a>.
+I'm also working in healthtech, especially in medical physics, as a fullstack software architect at <a href="https://www.centreoscarlambret.fr/">Oscar Lambret</a>.
 </div>

 <h2 align="left">My projects</h2>